phalcon/documentation/docs/webserver-setup.md

 ## WAMP
 [WampServer][wamp] is a Windows web development environment.
 It allows you to create web applications with Apache2, PHP and a MySQL database.
 Below are detailed instructions on how to install Phalcon on WampServer for Windows.
 Using the latest WampServer version is highly recommended.

+!!! warning "NOTE"

-> **NOTE** Since v4, you must install the `PSR` extension from PECL.
+    Since v4, you must install the `PSR` extension from PECL.
 Visit [this URL](https://pecl.php.net/package/psr/0.7.0/windows) to get the DLLs and follow the same steps to install the extension just as with Phalcon's DLLs.

-{: .alert .alert-warning }
+!!! warning "NOTE"

-> **NOTE** Paths in this guide should be relative, according to your installation WAMP {: .alert .alert-warning }
+    Paths in this guide should be relative, according to your installation WAMP

 ### Download Phalcon
 For Phalcon to work on Windows, you must install the correct version that matches your architecture and extension built.
 Load up the `phpinfo` page provided by WAMP: